-Mini-Mapper 2: Motors and Motor Drivers
+Mini-Mapper 2: Motors, Drivers and Encoders

 This second entry is a short article covering some background information about motors and motor drivers that we need to know before we decide on a driver to use.